notes toward an individualist form of government

 Collectivism mystically views society as the moral agent.
 It views an individual as provisional, or illusory, or as a mere cell in the larger “whole” of society.
 The individual has no will, no rights.
 The life, motility, and possessions loosely associated with him belong to the state.

-The Vatican has operated by Satanic power through the Jesuits and nobility of Europe; communism in Russia and China; fascism in Germany, Italy, and Japan; and Islam in the Middle East.
+The Vatican has operated by Satanic power through the Jesuits and nobility of Europe; communism in Russia and China; fascism in Germany, Italy, and Japan; and Islam in its territories.
 This amounts to a billion murdered in cold blood over two millennia.
 Not to mention the murders by civilizations from the East and from before Christ.

 deception